 - A sputum culture may help identify respiratory tract infections in children.

-- Stool and urine tests are also useful for determining the underlying causes of
+- Stool and urine tests are also useful for determining the underlying causes.

 - Spinal tap or lumbar puncture involves the collection of cerebrospinal fluid (CSF) using a needle.
-It enables the doctor to measure the CSF pressure in the spinal canal and brain to determine
+It enables the doctor to measure the CSF pressure in the spinal canal and brain.

 - Electroencephalogram or EEG records brain electrical activity through electrodes placed on the scalp.

 - Brain biopsy is done in rare cases to identify the exact cause.
-This includes the removal of a small sample of brain tissue for d
+This includes the removal of a small sample of brain tissue.

 Doctors may order these tests based on the existing signs and symptoms and other risk factors.
 Some tests are also ordered during follow-up visits to ensure recovery.